 (SPOILERS FOLLOW BELOW)

-While some critics complained about Aja’s copious amounts of blood and graphic violence, High Tension has typically divided horror fans with its twist ending.
+Upon its release, some critics complained about Aja’s copious amounts of blood and graphic violence.
+But it’s the twist ending in High Tension that has divided horror fans.
 Hollywood and European cinema have both long loved Freudian psychology as narrative device for exploring the mind and neurosis.
 Aja’s last-minute wildcard twist reveals that Alex is in fact ‘The Killer’, delusional and obsessed with Marie.
 Slickly edited flashbacks show Alex murdering Marie’s family.
 It’s a Freudian slight of hand that equates Alex’s unrequited love for Marie with psychosis.

 Needless to say, High Tension’s twist makes no sense logically.
 Even some quick mental accounting will find massive plot holes with the twist.
-Aside from its initial shock value, the twist does work emotionally for viewers willing to embrace it and immerse themselves in the Aja’s blood-soaked atmosphere.
-On a cognitive level, it’s nonsensical, but emotionally it serves to create a emotionally resonant climax and leaves viewers with a chilling final image.
+Aside from its initial shock value, the twist does work on an emotional level.
+If you can embrace it and remain immersed in Aja’s blood-soaked atmosphere, it’s not a deal-breaker.
+Certainly, on a cognitive level, the twist is nonsensical.
+But emotionally it does create a resonant climax and leaves you with a chilling final image.
 Some critics will rightly take issue with the Aja’s characterization of

 High Tension Among the Best Horror Films of the Early 2000’s

 During its relatively brief window, the ‘New French Extremity’ produced several truly visceral horror experiences.
-While Inside, and perhaps Ills (Them), arguably stand out as the best films that emerged from the subgenre, High Tension helped carve out the subgenre for North American fans.
-Its violence has maintained the power to shock, and its story and pacing create a tense atmosphere that withstands multiple viewings.
+While Inside and Ills (Them) stand out as the best films from the subgenre, High Tension helped carve out a niche for North American fans.
+Its violence still shocks.
+Regardless of how one might feel about its twist, the story and pacing create a tense atmosphere that withstands multiple viewings.
 For horror fans who can handle its extreme violence, High Tension has earned a place among the best horror films from the early 2000’s.